Morenbarde/kn1d-diff/README.md

 # KN1D
 KN1D is a 1D-space, 2-D velocity neutral kinetic code developed by B. LaBombard (MIT).
-This repo contains the updated python version, KN1DPy, of the original KN1D code.
+This repo contains a modified version of the Python translation KN1DPy designed to be fully automatically differentiable with PyTorch.
 Contact: njbrown@wm.edu

 ## NOTE
-This translation is still in development and not fully tested.
-Certain functionality and accuracy may still be missing.
+This progam is still in development and not fully working.

 ## Requirements
 This translation was developed in python 3.12.3.